stencila/jesta/README.md

 - Implements `read` and `write` for protocols `file://`, `http://` (with [RFC 7234](http://httpwg.org/specs/rfc7234.html) compliant caching), and `stdio://`.

+- Implements the `validate` method to validate documents against Stencila [JSON Schema](https://github.com/stencila/schema).
+By default, coerces inputs to meet the schema (e.g. dropping unknown properties, parsing dates) but this can be turned off with `--force=false`.

 - A base for other plugins written in Javascript or Typescript (implements `register` and `serve` methods required for integration with Stencila CLI and Desktop)

 - A simple command line interface, including interactive modes, for running and testing plugins.